 Managing Fraud and Chargebacks on Google Pay

-Google Pay still lags behind Apple Pay in terms of market share, but there are still more than 100 million users making payments with it, and of course Apple Pay is of no use to anyone who doesn’t own an iPhone.
-As the global COVID-19 pandemic has driven up interest in touch-free payment methods, digital wallets and mobile payment apps have swiftly gone from novelty to necessity in the minds of many consumers.
+As the global COVID-19 pandemic has driven up interest in touch-free payment methods, digital wallets and mobile payment apps have swiftly gone from novelty to necessity in the minds of many customers.

-Merchants can attract and retain more customers by accepting these payment options, but you’ll want to go into it with an understanding of not just the basic mechanics of how these transactions work, but how effectively they are secured against cyberattacks and what the dispute process looks like when Google is involved as a third party.
+Merchants can attract and retain more customers by accepting these payment options, but they need to go into it with an understanding of not just the basic mechanics of how these transactions work, but also how effectively they're secured against cyber-attacks and what the dispute process looks like when Google is involved.

 How Does Google Pay Work?